snouhaud/AzureRunMe/README.md

-AzureRunMe 1.0.0.12
+AzureRunMe 1.0.0.13
 ===================

-N.B.
-The canonical AzureRunMe site is still http://azurerunme.codeplex.com for the time being!

 Run your Java, Ruby, Python, Clojure or <insert language of your choice> project on Windows Azure Compute.

+Now updated for Windows Azure SDK 1.3

 Introduction